clauswilke/clauswilke.github.io.old/_posts/2015-12-08-hiding-journal-names-from-your-publication-list-stinks.md

 ## Notes
 [1]<a id="note1"></a> I doubt that time will ever come, but let’s assume it will.
 [2]<a id="note2"></a> To the extent possible, I make sure that my own papers get submitted to PubMed Central.
 The most recent papers [on my publication list](http://wilkelab.org/publications/) may not have PMC numbers yet, because it always takes a while until papers make their way into PubMed Central.
-Also, for papers for which I’m not the corresponding author, I cannot always ensure that they get submitted to PubMed Central.
+Also, for papers for which I’m not the corresponding author, I cannot always ensure that they get submitted there.